bf-software/import-helper/README.md

 Missing node_modules? - If you open Import Helper while the active editor tab in vscode is not a Javascript, Typescript, or Svelte file, the modules list will be missing all of the node_modules your project would normally have access to.
 This can't be helped because of the way Import Helper gathers the node_modules to show.
 Simply reopen Import Helper while editing a code file to avoid this.

+Missing mode_modules' sub modules? - for example, `svelte/animations` would normally not be available because vscode's intellisense doesn't offer it as a module to import.
+Therefore I've added 'svelte' to the `import-helper.node_modules.digDeeper` setting as a default so that all of svelte's sub modules can be found by Import Helper.
+You may add any additional modules to the settings list if they are not automatically in Import Helper's list of node_modules.

 When invoking `Add Import`, the most recently typed in symbol/identifier to the left of the cursor will become the default text for the module search.
-If there isn't any symbol, the text of the most recent search is used.
+If here isn't any symbol, the text of the most recent search is used.
 If a partial symbol, symbol alias, module, or module alias was found to the left of the cursor, selecting a matching symbol, symbol alias, module, or module alias will complete the text in the editor.
+Additionally, if some text is highlighted in the editor, it will become the default search text.

+### Paste Last Identifier ┊ `Alt+V (⌥V on Mac)`

+Pastes the last symbol, alias, or module name that was last imported into your code at the cursor position.

 ### Open Module ┊ `Alt+O (⌥O on Mac)`